They began construction of a new mainline, stretching from Valparasio, Nebraska to the Nebraska/Kansas state line near Marysville, Kansas.

 The Quadrangular Through Truss design is relatively rare around the country.
 However, it is rather common in the midwest; where the Rock Island and the Chicago & North Western swore by the design.

 This design is an interesting adaption of the traditional Lassig design.
-It was likely designed for the Omaha & Republican Valley instead of coming from a common plan.
+It was designed from standardized Union Pacific blueprints.